 Here is the transcript of a claim construction hearing in a case involving video transmission technology in the District of Delaware.
 Simon argued the majority of the disputed terms.
 The judge ruled in our client’s favor on 12 out of the 14 disputed terms.

 Here is an example of a deposition of an invalidity expert that Simon took.
 The expert had submitted a report opining that Simon’s client’s patent was invalid.
 At his deposition, Simon got him to admit that many of his opinions were wrong, that he did not understand his own report, and that his report had been drafted by the Defendant’s lawyers.

 Simon was born and grew up in Milan, Italy.
-When he is not at work, Simon likes to run, hike, ski, and spend time with his wife Hana, son Giovanni, and bulldog Lila.
+When he is not at work, Simon likes to run, hike, ski, and spend time with his wife Hana and son Giovanni.

 - Represented a Silicon Beach startup technology company as lead counsel in a dispute involving patent infringement, trade secret, and antitrust claims against an industry leader in an International Trade Commission investigation and in the Central District of California.
 The case settled on confidential terms.

 - Represented SimpleAir in a series of patent infringement cases against various providers of push notification platforms including Apple, Microsoft, Blackberry and Google.
 Obtained numerous favorable settlements and defeated multiple inter partes reviews brought by the defendants.
 In the case against Google, Simon was part of the trial team that obtained an $85 million verdict for past infringement.

 - Represented Mirror Worlds Technologies in a patent infringement case in the Eastern District of Texas against Apple, Microsoft, and computer manufacturers.
 The case involved document storage, search, and display technology developed by Yale Professor David Gelernter and Dr. Eric Freeman.
 An article about the outcome of the case is available here.